You’re in Paris and you’re on a budget. Join the club. I’ve been a member for a while.

 Sure, the Eiffel Tower is in the 7th, but let’s get a bit creative here.
 Head to the doorway at 29 Avenue Rapp and check out the intricate design on the door there.
 This is probably the most famous door in Paris and it turned heads at the time for being so overtly sexual.
 Nowadays you might not think the same, but take a closer look and you’ll see all kinds of phallic symbolism in there.

 8th.
 Fill your lungs with fresh air at the best park in Paris

 Park Monceau.
 This is, without a doubt, the top park that Paris has to offer.
 Old ruins, masses of space, pristine lawns, and breathtaking backdrops… what’s not to love?
-Just remember that if you’re gonna go for a job, do it in an anti-clockwise direction or risk chaos.
+Just remember that if you’re gonna go for a run, do it in an anti-clockwise direction or risk chaos.
 Get a taste of the park in the video below with Boris, one of my favourite tour guides in Paris.

 9th.
 See all of Paris from the top of a department store

 It’s not all big spending at the Galeries Lafayette department stores.
 Keep taking the escalators upwards until you can’t go any higher… then voila – you’ve just found one of the best free views in the city.
 You can see a million rooftops, the Eiffel Tower, and the Opera House on the doorstep.

 10th.
 Embrace your inner hipster at the Canal Saint-Martin